underscoreio/essential-slick/src/pages/3-modifying.md

 // res1: Int = 1
 ~~~

 The return value is the number of rows inserted.
-However, it is often useful to return something else, such as the primary key generated for the new row, or the entire row as a case class.
+However, it is often useful to return something else, such as the primary key generated for the new row.
 We can get this information using a method called `returning`.
-First we need to understand where the primary key comes from.
+Before we get to that, we first need to understand where the primary key comes from.

 ### Primary Key Allocation